marcusnolan/restruction/README.md

 - Create a database using whatever architecture you prefer.
 The Restruction architecture is listed above in **[Information Archeticture](#information-architecture)**

 #### Setup Environmental Variables
-- Create a '.gitignore' file in the root directoy
+- Create a '.gitignore' file in the root directory
 - Add 'env.py' and '__pycache__/' to the file list within .gitignore
-- Create a 'env.py' file
+- Create an 'env.py' file
 - In the 'env.py' file write the following code;

 ```